 Benefits of Cleaning a Motorcycle Air Filter

-    As the name implies, the air filter filters the air entering the motor to remove dirt and dust particles, which can build up to the point that not enough air passes through the filter for the engine to run properly.
+As the name implies, the air filter filters air entering the motorcycle's engine to remove dirt and dust particles, which can build up to the point that not enough air passes through the filter for the bike to run properly.

 The conditions you ride your motorcycle in determine how often you should clean your bike’s air filter.
 For example, you may only have to clean the air filter in a street bike once a month, whereas the air filter in a dirt bike should be cleaned after every ride.
 Regularly checking the air filter enables you to discover tears in the filter that allow harmful particles into your bike’s engine.
-Replace paper air filters often, or clean your motorcycle’s reusable foam or fabric air filter frequently to protect the engine and improve gas mileage, which of course saves you money.
+Replace paper air filters often, or clean your motorcycle’s reusable foam or fabric air filter frequently to protect the engine and improve gas mileage.

 Fabric & Foam Air Filters vs Paper Air Filters

 Fabric and foam air filters can be cleaned, oiled and reused, whereas paper air filters are only made for one-time use.
 Fabric air filters also offer better airflow and performance than paper filters, which is why many riders replace the stock paper filter with a high-flow fabric filter.